The Wealth Elevator

-Or you are simply being influenced by your real estate broker or closed knit friends surrounding you?
+Or you are simply being influenced by your real estate broker or close-knit friends surrounding you?

-In the minds of many, psychologically and mentally, it represents security, stability, and financial independence.
-Renting has traditionally seen as throwing money away, as many people also see homeownership as a financial investment in their future thanks to the popular belief that property will only ever rise in value, even if the recession of 2008 demonstrated otherwise.
+In the minds of many, it represents security, stability, and financial independence.
+Renting has traditionally seen as throwing money away, as many people also see homeownership as a financial investment in their future thanks to the popular belief that properties will only ever rise in home value.

 Must Watch!
 He realized that it was a mistake to buy his own home…

-I live in Hawaii a primary*** market.
-Therefore it makes more sense for me to rent a $1M home for $3,000 a month.
-My poor landlord is making only 3.6% on their money and that does not include any taxes, expenses, or capital expenses!
+I live in Hawaii where renting a $1M home for $3,000 a month makes more sense.
+My landlord is making only 3.6% on their money and that does not include any taxes or capital expenses!

-Where I get to live in a great home and put my money into buying all these mobile home parks or apartments that are kicking off cashflow, so I never have to pay taxes, appreciation with leverage, and my tenants are paying down my principal payments.
+Where I get to live in a great home and put my money into buying all these apartments that are kicking off cash flow, so I can reduce taxes, earn appreciation with leverage, and my tenants are paying down my principal payments.

 Let me guess you’re thinking, “It’s a property.
-Home price will increase over time anyway?”
+You are building equity property value will increase over time anyway?”

 This guide will cover everything you need to consider about purchasing a home, renting, and purchasing a property to rent.
 This includes: